 When Jeff Raum’s kindergarten teacher wrote a note to his mom saying that he had talent and should be encouraged, he knew that he had found his calling.
-He won a national poster competition in first grade and three of his paintings were displayed at the Baltimore Museum of Art that same year.
+He won a national poster competition in first grade and three of his paintings were displayed at the Baltimore Museum of Art in sixth grade.
 In eighth grade, he became the youngest person ever to win the National Plastercraft Competition.

-Wanting to leave the frantic energy of New York behind, Jeff moved to Los Angeles.
-Unable to get into the scenic artists union, he began his own decorative painting business, Jeff Raum Studios.
-His clients include Gucci, the Las Vegas Hilton, the Luxor, and Macy’s.
+Wanting to leave the frantic energy of New York behind, Jeff moved to Los Angeles and began his own decorative painting business, Jeff Raum Studios.
+His clients include Gucci, Hilton, The Luxor, Macy’s, Will Smith, Bernadette Peters, and Johnny Carson.

 Jeff was a part-time instructor of Interior Design at Moorpark College for nine years.
 His work has been published in Better Homes and Gardens and Traditional Home magazines as well as an Italian book on stenciling.
 Jeff is featured in the book Mural Painting Secrets for Success by Gary Lord and appeared in eight episodes of "The Christopher Lowell Show".